open-mpi/ompi/docs/tuning-apps/coll-tuned.rst

-Given that the best choice of algorithm for a given collective depends on a number of factors only known at run time, and that some of these factors may vary with in a run, setting an algorithm on the command line often is an ineffective means of tuning.
+Given that the best choice of algorithm for a given collective depends on a number of factors only known at run time, and that some of these factors may vary within a run, setting an algorithm on the command line often is an ineffective means of tuning.
 The rules file provides a means of choosing an algorithm at run time based on communicator and message size.
 The rules file can be specified on the command line, or the other usual ways to set MCA